WHY SHOULD I BAPTISE MY CHILD?

 IS THERE A COST FOR BAPTISM?

 There is no fixed fee for baptism, and the sacraments of the Church are offered free of charge.
 However the life of the church and the upkeep of its buildings depends on the generosity of visitors and members of the parish.
 We do therefore ask you to consider making a donation, and would suggest an amount of $200 to reflect the preparation time involved for the priest.
-Please do feel free to discuss this with Fr Evan if it may cause difficulties.
+Please do feel free to discuss this with the priest if it may cause difficulties.

 The donation may be made to the parish by direct credit, to: